Union violence

-Union violence is violence committed by unions or union members during labor disputes.
+Union violence refers to violence committed by unions or union members to achieve political objectives, particularly during labor disputes.
 When union violence has occurred, it has frequently been in the context of industrial unrest.
 Violence has ranged from isolated acts by individuals to wider campaigns of organized violence aimed at furthering union goals within an industrial dispute.

 Anti-union violence has also occurred frequently in the context of industrial unrest, and has often involved the collusion of management and government authorities, private agencies, or citizens' groups in organising violence against unions and their members.

 Overview

 Protests and verbal abuse are routinely aimed against union members or replacement workers who cross picket lines ("blacklegs" or "scabs") during industrial disputes.
 The inherent aim of a union is to create a labor monopoly so as to balance the monopsony a large employer enjoys as a purchaser of labor.
 Strikebreakers threaten that goal and undermine the union's bargaining position, and occasionally this erupts into violent confrontation, with violence committed either by, or against, strikers.
 Some who have sought to explain such violence observe, if labor disputes are accompanied by violence, it may be because labor has no legal redress.
 In 1894, some workers declared: